- Blog

 If you have a belly button infection, it’s likely that you will exhibit at least one of the following symptoms:

-If you notice any of these signs (or other symptoms that cannot otherwise be explained), you should contact a healthcare professional such as a dermatologist or primary care provider to discuss diagnosis and treatment.
+If you notice any of these signs (or other symptoms that cannot be explained), you should contact your doctor to discuss diagnosis and treatment.

 Can a belly button infection be serious?